Have gnats in your kitchen? Here’s how to get rid of fruit flies using time-tested, organic and natural techniques.

 Fruit flies are a common kitchen nuisance especially active in late fall and summer when the produce they love is in abundance.
 Also known as vinegar flies, they are attracted by orange rinds left on the counter, tomatoes ripening on a windowsill, bananas turning brown in the fruit bowl and lettuce left in the sink.
 The pin-head sized creatures do not bite but are an unsettling sight circling lazily around your produce.

 Fruit flies will breed anywhere there is damp, decaying organic matter.
 This includes in sink drains (dark, slightly larger pests specific to drains are known as drain or moth flies), garbage pails and compost buckets, tile grout, even wash cloths.
 Because they will breed in so many different places, these pesky insects can be difficult to eradicate once they are established.

 Don’t be so frustrated by the persistence of the short-lived fruit fly that you resort to anything other than safe, organic methods of control.
 If you don’t deny the flies a place to breed by employing thorough sanitation methods, you can spray pesticides all you want.
 The pest will come back.
 And even those who recommend using pesticides on insects of all kinds don’t recommend spraying in places where food is stored and prepared.

 The female fruit fly will lay between 500 and 2,000 eggs, one at a time, usually on or near fermenting fruits or other decaying organic material.
 The eggs, contained in a moist secretion, are left on rinds, fruit meat and other, usually damp sources.

 The larvae hatch out in about a day, then feed for five or more days on the yeasts produced in the fermenting vegetable matter (or drain slime) before moving to a drier location to pupate.
 They take two days to become sexually mature.
 Flies live no more than one or two weeks and mate twice during their short lives.
-(Hat tip to the University of New Hampshire Cooperative Extension (PDF) from which much of this life cycle information was sourced.)
+(Hat tip to the University of Hawaii Cooperative Extension (PDF) from which much of this life cycle information was sourced.)